-Whatever you think of nuclear power, you can't ignore tons of radioactive waste and toxic with whom no one really knows what to do.
-For now they are "buried" in underground storage areas where they have to stay for a very, very long time.
+Whatever you think about nuclear energy, you can't ignore tons of radioactive waste and addicts with whom no one knows what to do.
+For now they are “buried” in underground storage areas where they must remain for a very, very long time.
 The hardest to die, uranium 235 and plutonium 239, have a half-life of 24.000 years.

 This is why I believe the physical's recent claims are important Gerard Mourou made in his extensive speech on accepting the Nobel.
-"Lasers," he said, "could reduce the lifespan of nuclear waste from one million years to 30 minutes."
-He also reiterated it in one next interview.
+“Lasers,” he said, “could reduce the lifespan of nuclear waste from a million years to 30 minutes.”
+She also reiterated it in one next interview.

 Who is Gérard Mourou?